AltraMage/3.7_maths_quiz/readme.md

 In-house solution to dynamically creating question lists for my program.
 Made to be dynamic with a GUI, not made to be user friendly as it is intended as a developer tool.
 Saves to the dir the program is ran from. json_maker works as intended, Could be slightly more clear, but good enough for me.
 ### ...quiz_v9.py
 Pep8 approved.
 More theming???? *N.b.* MacOS auto centers text, and uses a dark theme.
-Gonna be a pain to make consistent
+Gonna be a pain to make consistent.
+Did A, M, E testing on this version.
+Technically the version to submit, but yeah.
+Uses rdbende's azure theme for cross platformisms, havent actually checked windows though.
+Some minor refactoring as well.
+(We ❤️ Spagetti code!)
+#### Known bugs:
+- There is now a cut off to the amount of levels.
+- azure.tcl, and ./theme/* have to be included in the download, (Watch this space(filestealer.py))
+- A lot is slightly off centre due to python things.